silshack/inls161fall2016/_posts/2016-09-19-websites-and-markup.md

 # For next time

-I would like you to look at this tutorial about creating a website using Jekyll and GitHub Pages.
+I would like you to look at this tutorial about creating a website using Jekyll and GitHub Pages. {% marginnote 'tutorial' '**Reading**: Clark, Barry.

-Clark, Barry.
 “Build A Blog With Jekyll And GitHub Pages – Smashing Magazine.”
 Smashing Magazine.
 Last modified August 1, 2014.
-Accessed June 27, 2016. https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/.
+Accessed June 27, 2016. https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/.' %}

 We have already done this in a very rudimentary way, but we will do it again to create a better final product.